k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 The Catalog provides the ability to build artifacts and save them in the Project tree.
 An artifact includes details of all Catalog fields and  their properties — such as Classification and PII — for the currently displayed Catalog version.

-The prerequisite for building the Catalog artifact is running the Discovery job for at least one Project interface.
+The prerequisite for building the Catalog artifact is running the Discovery job for at least one project interface.

-### Build Artifacts
+### Building Artifacts

 Building a Catalog artifact is done by clicking **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar).

 A Catalog artifact is a file called **catalog_field_info.csv**.
-It is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder in the Project tree and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).
+It is created in a CSV format, saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

 The below image is an example of a Catalog artifact:

 <img src="../images/catalog_info_mtable.png" />

 The artifact is created for the Catalog version, which is displayed in the application.
-The heading of the last column indicates the version number (**V4** in the above example), and the column itself always remains empty.
+The heading of the last column indicates the version number (**V14** in the above example), and the column itself always remains empty.

 Catalog artifacts can be created for any Catalog version.
 Each new artifact overrides the existing one in the Project tree.

-### Artifact of Relations
+### Building Artifacts Including Relations

-Starting from V8.3, the artifacts of the relations can be created when needed.
-This is only available by the ```/api/catalog/{version}/build-catalog-artifacts``` API, by setting ```refersTo=true``` in the API input, as described [here](/articles/39_fabric_catalog/20_catalog_APIs.md#build-catalog-artifacts).
+Starting from Fabric V8.3, the relations artifact can be created when needed.
+This is only available through the ```/api/catalog/{version}/build-catalog-artifacts``` API, by setting ```refersTo=true``` in the API input, as described [here](/articles/39_fabric_catalog/20_catalog_APIs.md#build-catalog-artifacts).
+Note that relations artifacts are not created when *Build Artifacts* activity is initiated via the Catalog application.

 The below image is an example of the Catalog relations artifact:

 <img src="../images/catalog_relations_mtable.png"  />

-Note that when clicking on **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar), the relations artifacts are not created.

-The relations artifact includes a list of *refersTo* relations including the following information:
+The relations artifact includes a list of *refersTo* relations, containing the following information:

 * Parent data platform, schema, dataset and field(s)
 * Child data platform, schema, dataset and field(s)
 * Origin of the relation (Crawler or manual)

-In case of a combined relation key, the field names are separated by semicolon.
+In case of a combined relation key, the field names are separated by a semicolon.

 ### Splitting and Combining Artifacts